SHC - Secure Hosted Checkout

 Below is a list of fields that SHC currently supports:

-• language to display fields in.
+• language: language to display fields in.

 • Valid values are 'en' and 'fr'.